An upmarket urban area of Beijing has taken over from Wuhan as China’s most risky area for Covid-19.

 Now wage-earners who commute between their offices in Chaoyang and homes elsewhere in the capital city wonder if they will be subject to the sweeping quarantine order covering anyone entering or leaving the district.

-Less than half of Chaoyang’s restaurants and grocery stores that are usually individually owned and run have not resumed business.
-Their owners and staff cannot return without going through quarantine, and local residents are angry about the dearth of food and other services.
+About half of Chaoyang’s restaurants and grocery stores that are individually owned and run remain shut this week.
+This is because their owners and staff cannot return without going through quarantine, and local residents are agonizing over the dearth of food and other services.

 Yet the onerous task to tame the virus and the inconvenience and disturbance facing Chaoyang residents will likely continue, at least before the party’s top leadership decides on a new date for the “two sessions,” which have been pushed back since March as the virus wrecks China’s parliamentary season.